spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 (`map["value"]`) notation, we recommend using square brackets.
 That is, prefer `trigger["properties"]["value"]` instead of `trigger.properties.value`.
 There are a few places where using dot notation produces unexpected results, such as after a filter operation or when getting nested JSON values from an URL.
+Bracket notation also allows you to access non-alphanumeric properties.

 You can filter maps using `.?`.
 For example, to filter a list of stages by type, you would use `${execution["stages"].?[type == "bake"]}`.
 The result is a